Runn-Fast/blog/toggl_timesheets/README.md

 Within `projects.json` you will find a list of all your Toggl projects.
 You can identify each project from the `name` field and then copy/paste the `id` field.

-Also take note of the `workspace_id` field -- we will need this later to get a report of all the time worked from Toggl.
+Also, take note of the `workspace_id` field -- we will need this later to get a report of all the time worked from Toggl.

 ```json5